BekMart/pile_fansite/README.md

 - All the functions work as expected.
     - All links go to the correct place and open in seperate windows if the destination is a different website, thus the user will still have access to this website via the existing open tab.
     - The music videos play when the user clicks on them and they are able to control the volume, mute, pause, view on full screen or visit YouTube, where the video is sourced from.
-    - The form in the newsletter section works as intended, each field must be completed and correctly, otherwise an indicator will show what the user has missed or completed incorrectly, encouraging them to fix their mistake.
+    - The form in the newsletter section works as intended.
+Each field must be completed, otherwise an indicator will show what the user has missed or completed incorrectly, encouraging them to fix their mistake.
 Once submitted correctly, the user is directed to a message on a new page which will inform them that their details have been recorded and they were successful in subscribing.
-The user will then be able to retrun to whichever page they want to within the website, using the familiar navigation bar.
+The user will then be able to return to whichever page they want to within the website, using the familiar navigation bar.

 ### Validation
 ### - HTML
 - To validate the html pages on this website, I used the official [W3C validator](https://validator.w3.org/#validate_by_input).
 - When I first put the index.html page through the validator, there were errors as I had applied height and width dimentions for the image and video files in this page rather than via the css stylesheet.
-- I had several errors present on my music and tour pages, due to having put an anchor element within a button element when creating links to other pages.
-I tried this the other way around before realising that a button element was unnecessary and that I could just style the anchor element like a button.
+- I had several errors present on the music and tour pages, due to having put an anchor element within a button element when creating links to other pages.
+I tried this the other way around before realising that a button element was unnecessary and that I could just style the anchor element like a button, in the css stylesheet.
 - All errors have been rectified and all the html pages now pass through the validator.
 ### - CSS
 - No errors were returned when passing through the official [Jigsaw validator](https://jigsaw.w3.org/css-validator/#validate_by_input)